deenamanick/Fullstack-course/Backend-bootcamp.md

 ---

-# Day 6: DevOps Basics
+# Day 6: DevOps Basics & Deployment

 ## Goal / Project Intro

-Today students learn how to deploy their backend API to the cloud and understand the basics of operations.
-We introduce cloud hosting, CI/CD, and basic infrastructure concepts.
+Today students learn how to deploy their MERN stack application to the internet.
+We introduce cloud hosting, CI/CD, and how to host the backend (Node/Express) and frontend (React) separately.

 ## Concepts Introduced